HughKeenan/MalariaDetector/README.md

 1. Choose the kernel that says Python 3.8.18 as it inherits from the workspace, so it will be Python-3.8.18 as installed by our template.
 To confirm this, you can use `! python --version` in a notebook code cell.

 Your workspace is now ready to use.
 When you want to return to this project, you can find it in your Cloud IDE Dashboard</a>.
 You should only create one workspace per project.
+More is unnecessary.

 ## Dataset Content